Trustly

 COF purchases registration

 To register COF purchases at the time of payment, the customer on the Trustly payment form must agree to make COF purchases using the Trustly service.
-After successful payment according to the standard scheme described in the section Purchases by using Payment Page, two callbacks are passed to the merchant’s web service:
+After successful payment according to the standard scheme described in the section One-time purchases by using Payment Page, two callbacks are passed to the merchant’s web service:

-• callback of successful payment
+- callback of successful payment

-• repeated callback of a successful payment with information about registered COF purchases (on the next business day)
+- repeated callback of a successful payment with information about registered COF purchases (on the next business day)

-Information about registered COF purchases is contained in the recurring object.
+Information about registered COF purchases is contained in the recurring

 OneClick payments processing